Hammarbyhöjden

 Hammarbyhöjden is a city district in Stockholm, Sweden.
-The district is split across two boroughs: Most of it is located in Skarpnäck borough, the subdistrict Blåsut is located in the Enskede-Årsta-Vantör borough.
+The district is split across two boroughs: Most of it is located in Skarpnäck borough, the sub-district Blåsut is located in the Enskede-Årsta-Vantör borough.
 As of December 31, 2007, Hammarbyhöjden had 8,143 inhabitants.

-The Stockholm metro station Hammarbyhöjden is an elevated station opened in 1958.
+The Stockholm Metro station Hammarbyhöjden is an elevated station opened in 1958.
 The station is served by the green line 17.